 As a player, she set school records and became one of the greatest point guards to ever don an Aggie uniform.
 As an assistant and associate head coach, she turned UC Davis into an immediate force in the Big West Conference by implementing one of the most difficult offensive schemes in the game.
-In her five seasons as head coach, Jennifer Gross has continued the tradition of excellence instilled in her throughout her entire Aggie career.
+In her six seasons as head coach, Jennifer Gross has continued the tradition of excellence instilled in her throughout her entire Aggie career.

 Named head coach of the women's basketball program in October of 2010, Gross officially began her first year at the helm during the 2011-12 season, immediately leading the Aggies to 17 wins and their third consecutive postseason berth (and fourth in five years) with a bid in the WNIT.
 Under her tutelage, UC Davis has been a perennial contender in the Big West, advancing to the conference tournament in five straight seasons, working up from first-round berths in her first two years to an appearance in the Big West Tournament championship game in 2016 -- the program's first showing in the league's title game since the Aggies won the tournament and advanced to the NCAA's in 2011.

 Joe Teramoto Associate Head Coach

 With a decade's worth of experience on the sidelines with the UC Davis women's basketball program, Associate Head Coach Joe Teramoto enters his 12th season with the Aggies in 2017-18, serving as the team's "defensive coordinator" and focusing on post player development, while working with all facets of the program.